 It’s been 35 years tomorrow.
 I still remember how I found out as if it were yesterday.
-I still have the newspaper articles somewhere, and that beloved photo on my dresser.
+I still have the newspaper articles, and that beloved photo on my dresser.
 I don’t know how to ‘put this away’ for good- or if that’s even possible.
 I do know that I wish the best for Ann, wherever she is, and whatever her name is now…and that those lovely eternal kids have been able to rest in peace.

 For those doing the searches about this, please leave a comment … I’d like to know where all of the searches are from, and what the connection and/or interest is.
 I have more searches for the murders and Ann than any other blog topic I’ve written about.

 Update: Simon Peter Nelson died on June 18, 2017, awaiting the decision on his 19th parole request.
 He died in St. John’s Hospital in Springfield, IL, having been moved there 5 days before his death.
 The initial cause was “natural causes”.
-I cried when I found out.
+I cried a sort of relief cry when I found out.
 He caused SO much collateral damage when he CHOSE to kill his own children.
 Every kid old enough to understand what had happened was afraid that mad parents kill kids.
 I’ve thought of Ann so many times, and have had the photo of her and myself on my dresser for 39 years (and have no intention of moving it).
 My prayers are with her tonight.
 As they have been many nights over the decades.
 I hope this gives her some type of ‘release’. ❤